mlk2991/anonymous/README.rst

 This state of mind might be overkill but will eventually protect your anonymity as much as possible.

-**IMPORTANT tip:** Always think of your anonymity in terms of layers.
+**Important tip:** Always think of your anonymity in terms of layers.
 Put as many layers between your person and the site you are reaching with Tor (e.g. Tor+VPN+Yagi-antenna).
 If one layer of security falls, then your anonymity can still be salvaged.